 Generating bindings

-In this tutorial we will generate a binding for a Supplier
+In this tutorial we will generate a binding for an arbitrary type Supplier

 .